sourcegraph/sourcegraph-public-snapshot/doc/cody/completions.md

 Please follow the steps in [Enabling Cody on Sourcegraph Enterprise](.explanations/enabling_cody_enterprise#enabling-cody-on-sourcegraph-enterprise) to enable Cody on Sourcegraph enterprise.

-You can configure the model used for Cody completions via the `completionModel` option inside the `completions` site config.
+You have to configure the model used for Cody completions via the `completionModel` option inside the `completions` site config.

 > NOTE: Self-hosted customers need to update to a minimum of version 5.0.4 to use completions.